-Drug-Related Deaths Across New Jersey
+Drug-Related Deaths in New Jersey

-Looking at the available data for New Jersey as a whole, we can see that Camden County has the most drug-induced deaths with 1,008 since 2010.
-Ocean County and Essex County follow closely behind with 812 and 719 drug overdose deaths respectively.
+We can see that Essex County has the most drug-induced deaths with 390 in 2018.
+Camden County and Monmouth County follow closely behind with 329 and 221 drug overdose deaths respectively.

 Illegal drug use is a major problem throughout the country with the effects of these drugs negatively impacting millions of lives.
 Just like many other chronic diseases, drug addiction can be managed and treated successfully, allowing people to counteract the disruptive and negative effects drugs have on their brain and behavior so that they can regain control of their lives.